The Project

 Mrs. Florence Memani started the pre-school as a church project in 1990 with 12 children in the home of Mrs. Eunice Hlwele under the auspices of the Dorcas Foundation.

-In 1996 the Adventist Chruch Community Services in the Western Cape assisted in procuring funds from Old Mutual to erect a pre-fabricated building in which the school operates today.
+In 1996 the Adventist Chruch Community Services in the Western Cape assisted in procuring funds from Old Mutual to erect a pre-fabricated building in which the school operated until December 2011.
 Subsequently in 1999, the Adventist Church took over the project and moved the building to a site they owned in Khayelitsha.

 The Purpose

-Children of the informal settlements enter the schooling system at a disadvantage as many of them have never built a jig-saw puzzle, used a pair of scissors or turned the pages of a book.
+Children of the informal settlements enter the schooling system at a disadvantage as many of them have never built a jig-saw puzzle, used a pair of scissors or turned the pages of a book, in other words no "early childhood development" (ICD).
 Nor have they had access to the educational programmes on television.

 A pre-school facility provides opportunities to learn these basic building blocks of the educational system.
 Children are provided with a daily nutritious meal cooked at the premises.
 In addition, children are cared for during working hours.